 5. Shipping Container Farms

-Freight Farms, a Boston-based startup launched in 2010, develops shipping containers turned into self-contained farms.
-Freight Farms enables customers to grow fresh products using LEDs and hydroponics in any environment 365 days a year.
-Freight Farm’s Leafy Green Machine hydroponic shipping container has a manufacturer’s suggested retail price (MSRP) of $85,000.
-The high-tech ConnectTM app allows for remote monitoring by controlling aspects of the farm such as humidity and temperature.
-Co-founders Jonathan Friedman and Brad MacNamara took off on Kickstarter in 2011.
+The startup Freight Farms develops shipping containers turned into self-contained farms.
+Customers can grow fresh products using LEDs and hydroponics in any environment 365 days a year!
+Their Leafy Green Machine hydroponic shipping container has a manufacturer’s suggested retail price (MSRP) of $85,000.
+It can also be controlled remotely, changing aspects of the farm such as humidity and temperature.